What is the Reverse Diet?

 - You are already eating healthy and you’ve tried various other healthy types of diets without success (healthy diets may include the keto diet, whole30, Mediterranean diet, and so on).

 If you don’t fit into these categories then you would NOT want to use the reverse diet.

 Now that you understand a little bit about what this diet is let’s talk about the type of benefits that you would expect to see if you underwent this diet.

-This assumes that your metabolism is DAMAGED from either excessive calorie restriction in your life, OR from excessive cardio workouts, OR from low thyroid function.
+This assumes that your metabolism is damaged from either excessive calorie restriction in your life, or from excessive cardio workouts, or low thyroid function.